I don’t usually post my correspondence with students as it tends to be limited in scope and wouldn’t usually make for much of an article.

 Differences between writing and talking

-You will find millions of pages of info.
+You will only find millions of pages of search related info.
 However….

 Information from the search above most likely won’t provide a direct correlation between the critical differences of written word comedy and spoken work comedy (which incorporates body language, facial expressions, voice tone fluctuations etc.)

-You may also be able to find some useful related info with this type of search:
+You may also be able to find some useful related info with this type of search term:

 Impact of body language on spoken word comedy (or humor)